1. Overview

 2. The Local Repository

-The local repository of Maven is a directory on the local machine, where all the project artifacts are stored.
+Maven’s local repository is a directory on the local machine that stores all the project artifacts.

 Here's where the default local repository is located based on OS: